2022-ksw-fall-program-team-coyote/2022-ksw-fall-program-final-team-coyote/README.md

         └📜audio_mfcc_16000_best_model_.pth

 ### Dataset
  There is a total of 3,829 files in the dataset.
 It consists of 1,935 coyote sounds and 1,894 non-coyote sounds.
  The non-coyote dataset has dogs, chicken, foxes and birds.
 The number of dogs is 503, chicken is 593, foxes is 201, and birds is 597.
  The dataset is divided into a train, validation, and test.
  The train data has 2,297 files, the validation data is equal to 766, and the test data has 766 files and the ratio is 6:2:2.

 ### Model & Hyper Parameter

     The experimental setting is as follows:

+    ✔ OS
+    - Raspberry Pi OS : Debian (64-bit)
+    - Python version 3.8.10
+    - Raspberry Pi 4 Model B+ (4GB)
     ✔ Aduio
     - Optimization function : Adam optimizer
     - Learning rate : 0.001, the